 Skip to Content

-The Most Notable St. Patrick’s Day Traditions In Ireland (And Elsewhere)
+13 St. Patrick’s Day Traditions Popular in Ireland

-The Most Notable St. Patrick’s Day Traditions In Ireland (And Elsewhere)
+13 St. Patrick’s Day Traditions Popular in Ireland

 Growing up in Ireland, I’ve seen plenty of St. Patrick’s Day traditions come and go.

-Some, like the wearing of shamrocks on the lapel, are St. Patrick’s Day traditions that my grandad followed every year without fail.
+Some, like the wearing of shamrocks on the lapel, are St. Patrick’s Day customs that my grandad followed every year without fail.

-Below, you’ll find a mix of old, weird and wonderful St. Patrick’s Day traditions that take place in Ireland and elsewhere,
+Below, you’ll find a mix of old, weird and wonderful things associated with St. Patrick’s Day both in Ireland and around the world.

 St Patrick's Day parade Ireland